shijithpk/website/content/blog/2021-06-22-automating-music-discovery/index.md

 +++
-title = "Finding new music on Spotify by aggregating the choices of tastemakers" description = "An amateur coder's attempt to make it easier to find new music by consolidating playlists from influential websites and stations."
+title = "Finding new music on Spotify by aggregating the choices of tastemakers" description = "An amateur coder's attempt to make discovering new music easier by combining playlists from influential websites."
 +++

 ### TLDR
 I'm an amateur python coder and I write here about trying to make it easier to find new music.
-I do this by consolidating playlists from influential music websites and radio stations into a single one on Spotify.
+I do this by combining playlists from influential music websites and radio stations into a single one on Spotify.

 Have decided to do this and not use Spotify's human-curated and algorithmic playlists because they lack authority for me.